-The ancestral myzozoan obtained its plastid through tertiary endosymbiosis , and total loss of this organelle is a rare event only observed in Cryptosporidium and Syndiniales .
-Accordingly, we did not find any genetic evidence for plastidial functions in the A25 and A120 genomes.
-This is illustrated by the absence of: 1) genes encoding light-dependent reactions; 2) genes maintained in non-photosynthetic plastids such as sufB (a subunit of the Fe-S cluster assembly) and clpC (a subunit of the ATP-dependent Clp protease); 3) the plastidial fatty acid synthase type II pathway, and enzymes involved in plastidial fatty acid metabolism (e.g., fatty acyl-ACP thiosterases); 4) genes coding for the synthesis of thylakoid membrane lipids (sulfolipids and galactolipids, UDP-sulfoquinovose synthase (SQD1), sulfoquinovosyltransferase (SQD2), monogalactosyldiacylglycerol synthase (MGDGS), and digalactosyldiacylglycerol synthase (DGDGS)); 5) genes involved in plastid isoprenoid biosynthesis.
-We also noticed an absence of a plastid protein import or division machinery (e.g., SELMA also absent in dinoflagellates (28), MinD/ MinE proteins); as well as an absence of genes involved in the organisation or the expression of the plastid genome (e.g., plastid-targeted amino-acyl tRNA synthetases) (Table S3).
-While several non-photosynthetic lineages still retain cryptic plastids (most apicomplexans, members of the genus Perkinsus, most if not all heterotrophic dinoflagellates), our results support the hypothesis of plastid loss early in the evolution of Syndiniales .
+.
+We did not find any genetic evidence for plastidial functions in the A25 and A120 genomes.
+This is illustrated by the absence of: 1) genes encoding light-dependent reactions; 2) genes maintained in non-photosynthetic plastids such as sufB (a subunit of the Fe-S cluster assembly) and clpC (a subunit of the ATP-dependent Clp protease); 3) the plastidial fatty acid synthase type II pathway and enzymes involved in plastidial fatty acid metabolism (e.g., fatty acyl-ACP thiosterases); 4) genes coding for the synthesis of thylakoid membrane lipids (sulfolipids and galactolipids, UDP-sulfoquinovose synthase (SQD1), sulfoquinovosyltransferase (SQD2), monogalactosyldiacylglycerol synthase (MGDGS), and digalactosyldiacylglycerol synthase (DGDGS)); 5) genes involved in plastid isoprenoid biosynthesis.
+We also noticed an absence of a plastid protein import or division machinery (e.g., SELMA also absent in dinoflagellates (28), MinD/ MinE proteins); as well as an absence of genes involved in the organisation and expression of the plastidial genome (e.g., plastid-targeted amino-acyl tRNA synthetases) (Table S3).
 The availability of complete genomes for diverse organisms ranging from those harboring fully functional chloroplasts (dinoflagellates and chromerids) to those exhibiting complete loss of their plastids (Amoebophrya, Cryptosporidium) allowed us to explore the metabolic functions that were retained together with these organelles (Fig. 1).
 From a list of 120 metabolic pathways (Table S10, Fig. 1), we detected a few functions, linked to amino acid metabolism (ornithine and urea cycle, synthesis of isoleucine, valine and leucine, synthesis of histidine and lysine degradation) and steroid metabolism (synthesis of the squalene 2,3-epoxide), which occur only when functional chloroplasts are retained.
 Similarly, the isoprenoid MEP/DOXP pathway, the ferredoxin-NADP(+) reductase, the Fe-S proteins and the oxidative phase of the pentose phosphate cycle are generally maintained when plastids persist, while the FASII pathway and the plastidial pyruvate dehydrogenase (PDH) complex, known to have key functions in P. falciparum and T. gondii, have not been retained in Perkinsus and piroplasmids.
 The maintenance of metabolic pathways for the production of several cofactors may be linked to plastid retention (vitamins B1 and B9, molybdopterin, lipoic acid), as well as the pathways for methionine salvage and the synthesis of the phenylalanine and tyrosine, which persist in Perkinsus but were lost in aplastidial lineages.

 Aerobic mitochondrion